sbvino/gmail_cleaner_v2/README.md

 - Flask and extensions
 - Transformers library for AI models
 - Docker for containerization
+- Redis for caching
+- SQLite for persistence

 ## Support

 For issues and questions:
 1. Check the troubleshooting section
 2. Review logs for errors
+3. Search existing issues
-3. Create an issue with details
+4. Create new issue with:
+   - System information
+   - Error messages
+   - Steps to reproduce

 ---

-**Important**: This tool permanently deletes emails (moves to trash).
+**⚠️ Important**: This tool permanently deletes emails (moves to trash).
 Always use dry-run mode first and maintain backups of important emails.
+The tool is designed to be conservative, but email deletion is irreversible after 30 days.